hmuchalski/OChem/syllabus-ay21-22-su.md

 Successful demonstration of learning on a Learning Target will be marked *Successful*, work that doesn't yet meet the standards will be marked *Retry*.
 Alternatively, you can demonstrate your skill on a Learning target via an oral quiz of sorts.
 I will give you a new version of a problem, and you work it out on the board "live".

 :::success
-**_Successful_ does not mean error-free**.
+**_Successful_ does not mean "perfect" or "error-free"**.
 A limited number of minor errors is allowed.
-See the companion document titled [Standards for Assessment](link) for detailed description of criteria for success.
+See the companion document titled [Standards for Assessment](https://hackmd.io/@hmuchalski/BJKWouND5) for detailed description of criteria for success.
 :::